idrees95/Project-Sensors/README.md

 ---
-You can read more about BBC Microbit here [Link](https://microbit.org/)
+You can read more about BBC Microbit here [BBC microbit](https://microbit.org/)